cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes.md

 It looks like the error is indeed something in batch-loader gem.
 Now the thing is to be able to identify the error in the stack trace.

+Finally, fixed this by setting a guard clause in the `method_missing` in batch-loader.
+See [[Exploring ActiveRecord Associations for AppBlend]]

 ## Only UUIDs are valid namespace identifiers

 This is for AWS SNS tests.